Okanagan Lake and Kelowna cityscape

 December-February can be overcast and grey.
 Not as sunny as summer suggests.

 The honest summary: Kelowna is fantastic if you prioritize lifestyle over career, can afford the housing (or work remotely), and accept the trade-offs.
-It's challenging if you need to climb a corporate ladder, rent long-term, or expect Alberta-level affordability.
+Remote workers with out-of-province salaries do the best here.
+Average local wages sit around $70K, which doesn't stretch far against an $815K median home price.
+Retirees with pensions and equity from selling in Vancouver or Calgary also thrive.
+It's challenging if you need to climb a corporate ladder, rent long-term (under 2% vacancy makes finding a rental brutal), or expect Alberta-level affordability.
+The people who love it most came here with their eyes open about the costs.

 Moving to Kelowna from Alberta